-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 And as NPR legal affairs correspondent Nina Totenberg reports, one case involved employment discrimination; the other, the rights of veterans to appeal a denial of benefits.

-But in 2000, a new supervisor started scheduling him for times she knew he was due to be at Reserve training.
+NINA TOTENBERG: But in 2000, a new supervisor started scheduling him for times she knew he was due to be at Reserve training.
 Then in 2004, he was notified that he would be called back to active duty.

-Perhaps more importantly, many large employers in recent years have sought to protect themselves from discrimination suits by vesting final decision-making authority in HR departments, a sort of safe harbor, says Tom Goldstein, who teaches Supreme Court advocacy at Stanford and Harvard law schools.
+TOTENBERG: Perhaps more importantly, many large employers in recent years have sought to protect themselves from discrimination suits by vesting final decision-making authority in HR departments, a sort of safe harbor, says Tom Goldstein, who teaches Supreme Court advocacy at Stanford and Harvard law schools.

-Nina Totenberg, NPR News, Washington.
+TOTENBERG: Nina Totenberg, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.